wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/hdinsight/hdinsight-hadoop-r-scripts-linux.md

 3. At the bottom of the **Script Actions**, use the **Select** button to save the configuration.
 Finally, use the **Select** button at the bottom of the **Optional Configuration** blade to save the optional configuration information.

-4. Continue provisining the cluster as described in [Provision Linux-based HDInsight clusters](/documentation/articles/hdinsight-provision-linux-clusters#portal).
+4. Continue provisioning the cluster as described in [Provision Linux-based HDInsight clusters](/documentation/articles/hdinsight-provision-clusters-v1#portal).

 ## Run R scripts